A Major Cause for Obesity and Chronic Disease

 Please watch this video... it really puts things into perspective!

-Glucose is the form of energy you were designed to run on.
+Glucose is the form of energy our body was designed to run on.

 'Glucose (pronounced /ˈɡluːkoʊs, -koʊz/; C6H12O6, also known as D-glucose, dextrose, or grape sugar and fructose) is a simple sugar (monosaccharide) and an important carbohydrate in biology.
 Cells use it as the primary source of energy and a metabolic intermediate.
 Glucose is one of the main products of photosynthesis and starts cellular respiration, absorbed directly into the bloodstream during digestion.